 Certification An electronic signature is required as proof of acceptance and understanding NMMA rules and proof of ownership of the music or video.
 This certification is used in the event of any ownership dispute.

-An entry fee of $27.00 (includes applicable New Mexico state sale tax) per entry is required.
+The entry fee includes applicable New Mexico state sale tax.
+A small processing fee is also required by Paypal.
+One entry fee per entry is required.
 Any digital or video entered in multiple categories requires an entry fee for each category entered.
 Entry fees may be paid online through our secure PayPal system.
-Checks, cash and money orders will no longer be accepted as payment for entry fees.
+Checks, cash and money orders will not be accepted as payment for entry fees.
 Payments will only be accepted online via credit card through our secure Paypal account which also accepts other third party payment platforms like Venmo and Zelle.
 Entry fees are not refundable.

 Entrant gives the NMMA permission to use their music, likeness, artwork, video and website for the sole purpose of promoting the New Mexico Music Awards program.
 Your music will never be sold or marketed to a third party.

-Awards will be presented at a banquet in May of 2022 (Time and date TBD).
+Awards will be presented at a banquet in May of 2024 (Time, location and date TBD).
 You need not be present to win.
 Entry into the Awards program does not guarantee entry into the banquet.
 Banquet attendance requires purchase of a separate ticket.
 Seating is limited.
 One (1) trophy per category will be presented.
 Additional trophies will be available for purchase for thirty (30) days after the awards banquet.
 Only NMMA winning participants are eligible to purchase duplicate trophies.

-The New Mexico Music Awards is not responsible for delays in the event due to the continuing pandemic, acts of God or failure of other contractors related to our event.
+The New Mexico Music Awards is not responsible for delays or cancellation of the event due to the continuing pandemic, acts of God or failure of other contractors related to our event.